skjaere/DebriDav/README.md

   integrates with Sonarr and Radarr using the qBittorrent API, so they can add content, and automatically move your files for you.
 - Supports multiple debrid providers.
 DebriDav supports enabling both Premiumize and Real Debrid concurrently with defined priorities.
 If a torrent is not cached in the primary provider, it will fall back to the secondary.

 ## How does it work?

 It is designed to be used with the *arr ecosystem.
-DebriDav emulates the QBittorrent API, so you can add it as a download client in Prowlarr.
+DebriDav emulates the qBittorrent and SabNZBD APIs, so you can add it as download clients in the arrs.
-Once a magnet is sent to DebriDav it will check if the torrent is cached in any of the available debrid providers and create file representations for the streamable files hosted at debrid providers.
+Once a magnet/nzb is sent to DebriDav it will check if it is cached in any of the available debrid providers and create file representations for the streamable files hosted at debrid providers.

 Note that DebriDav does not read the torrents added to your Real Debrid account, or your Premiumize cloud storage.